pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-02/README.md

 import pulumi_gcp as gcp
 ```

-Now that we've imported our GCP provider, we can create our bucket:
+Now that we've imported our GCP provider, we can create our bucket at the end of the file:

 ```python
 bucket = gcp.storage.Bucket(